 Inlaid flowers are so impressive and looks delicate can be seen throughout the Taj Mahal complex.
 In a process known as parchankari, highly skilled stone cutters carve intricate floral designs into white marble and then inlay them with precious and semi-precious stones to form vines and flowers.
 More than 40 different types of precious and semi-precious stones are used for these flowers and they come from all over the world.
 These include Jasper from Punjab lapis lazuli from Sri Lanka, jade from China, malachite from Russia and turquoise from Tibet.

 It is flanked by beautifully crafted gates, one opening to the courtyard that welcomes visitors from all three entrances, and the other to the white marble crown tomb.
 Some Quranic verses “inviting pilgrims to Paradise”, are neatly engraved in black stone on a white marble surface.
+In the Taj Mahal Story the main entrance of the Taj Mahal, which is about 93 feet high, is a masterpiece of fine inlay work in itself, also provides some nice visual illusion to the visitors – as one approaches the Taj through the main entrance, the main shrine appears to move away from you.

 The main entrance of the Taj Mahal is also unique as it has Hindu carvings.
 It is also decorated with Arabic calligraphy of the Quran inlaid in black stone.
 The Taj Mahal always greets each of its visitors with an inscription, in beautiful calligraphy, which reads, “O soul, may you rest in peace with the Lord.”
 Return, and may peace be with you.”